jadecobra/python_tdd_exercises/LEARNING_MODELS.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

 Please send me your solutions.
-I am curious to see them.
+I would love to see them.
 Enjoy